cashpw/hugo-tufte/README.md

   # When true, show previous/next post links at bottom of posts.
   showPreviousNextPost: false

+  # When true, hide tags in post metadata
+  hideTags: true

   # Social media links in footer
   # Example: The github value below will include a link to
   # 'https://github.com/gohugoio' in the footer.